hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 Respondents indicate agreement with each statement separately.

-The material had a political goal
-The material contained enough information to know who placed the material I am not sure who is behind the material
-I can make an informed judgement about who is behind this material
+_PG_value_ - The material had a political goal _informed2_value_ - The material contained enough information to know who placed the material _informed3_value_ - I am not sure who is behind the material _informed4_value_ - I can make an informed judgement about who is behind this material

+_informed_ - averaged score

 ---